noec764/erpnext/docs/dooks/README.md

 So even today, small businesses continue to struggle to keep things organized.
 They often use a mix of applications and tools such as spreadsheets, accounting softwares, web based CRMs to manage their day to day record keeping.
 As a consequence, they have to access different systems to understand customers master data, sales, cash flows or profitability.
 The information exists in silos.
 The data is hard to combine to get useful insights or alerts.
 As a consequence, SMEs are **reactive** instead of being **proactive** in their day to day operations.
 With such a constrained way of working, there is limited scope for **growth**.

-Dooks addresses some of the above fundamental problems of:
+Dokie addresses some of the above fundamental problems of:
 * affordability : It is a Free & Open Source Software, freely available to download, install
 * completeness : All necessary modules are covered
 * customizability : Easy to add fields, or to add more features
 * efficiency : Computing requirements are relatively low (cheaper to host and manage)
 * wholesomeness : One system & one database that allows multiple users to record transactions or extract data, simultaneouly.

-## What is Dooks?
+## What is Dokie?

-Dooks is a full featured business management solution that helps SMEs to record all the business transactions  in one system.
+Dokie is a full featured business management solution that helps SMEs to record all the business transactions  in one system.
 Further, SMEs can use it to make informed, fact based, timely decisions &  remain ahead of the competition.
 It serves as the backbone of a business to add strength, transparency and control to your growing enterprise.

-Among other things, Dooks will help you to:
+Among other things, Dokie will help you to:
   * Track all invoices and payments.
   * Know what quantity of which product is available in stock.
   * Identify and track your key performance indicators (KPI's).